Blunders happen. They’re part of the human condition. But, some of them are avoidable.

 Go on-put your arms around that thought for a moment.
 Then click the link I placed at the end of the next sentence.

-For more on avoiding what could end up potentially being a $150,000+ blunder, I encourage you to carefully read every word on this webpage.
+For more on avoiding what could end up potentially being a $150,000+ blunder, I encourage you to learn how to do good franchise research.
+Or not.

 Do you know anyone who made blunders in franchising?